 - Transit passengers connecting through Jomo Kenyatta International Airport

-The ETA costs USD 30 and government processing takes up to three business days.
+The eTA costs USD 30 and government processing takes up to three business days.
 The eTA is generally valid for a single entry into Kenya.
 However, if you temporarily leave Kenya to visit another EAC Partner State (Burundi, Democratic Republic of Congo, Rwanda, South Sudan, Tanzania, or Uganda), the eTA remains valid for re-entry into Kenya.
 This authoritative guide transforms Kenya's immigration complexities into clear, actionable strategies, ensuring your East African adventure begins smoothly and compliantly.